I love trying all kinds of myofascial release tools and there are so many available on the market that I have yet to run out of new ones to try.

 After using the Body Back Buddy it hasn’t really changed my opinions on back massage sticks overall.

 As I wrote in my Thera Cane review, I don’t find massage sticks good for a general level of massage or everyday trigger point relief.
-What I mean by this is that I much prefer using a foam roller and a variety of massage balls on a daily basis.

 For example, if I were to have a stressful day and needed to massage my upper traps to relax them, I would grab my set of massage balls, place them against the wall and I would massage my traps using this method.